 Tax Shield for Individuals

 Individuals can also take advantage of the tax shield.
-This is very useful when you want to purchase a home with a loan or a mortgage.
-In getting a house with a mortgage, the interest expenses are tax-deductible, which means that the person can get benefits from it, as it can offset against his or her taxable income.
+It is very useful when you want to purchase a home with a loan or a mortgage.
+In getting a house with a mortgage, the interest expenses are tax-deductible, which means that the person can get benefits from it, as it can offset against their taxable income.
 As a result, you can reduce tax liability.